List of Doctors characters introduced in 2009: Simon Bond

 Dr. Simon Bond, portrayed by David Sturzaker, first appeared on 13 May 2009 and made his final appearance on 6 April 2011.
 Simon has an affair with married paramedic, Will Duncan (Richard Mylan).
 Simon and Will develop a relationship, although Will does not tell Simon that he has a wife and family.
 The relationship ends when Will's wife discovers them together.
 Simon is subjected to homophobic abuse from colleague Charlie Bradfield (Phillip McGough) once he discovers his sexuality and learns of his affair with Will.
 Daniel Granger (Matthew Chambers) attempts to mediate the dispute without success, but the problem is resolved with Charlie's departure.

 Simon takes an overdose in the wake of his mishandling of a case involving a two-year-old girl who has been abused and drowned by her mother.
 He becomes depressed and contemplates suicide in the wake of the incident.
 Simon is stabbed in the stomach during a house visit when he is attacked by a woman's violent partner during a house visit.
 He survives and went on to fully qualify as a GP.

 Sturzaker departed Doctors to take up Shakespearian acting on tour.
 Series producer Peter Eryl Lloyd spoke of his disappointment that Sturzaker decided to leave the series because of the work taken to develop the character.
 He felt that Sturzaker was an example of great casting and was gutted to lose him.

 In 2010, Sturzaker was nominated for Sexiest Male at the British Soap Awards.

 Zara Carmichael

-Dr. Zara Carmichael, portrayed by Elisabeth Dermot Walsh, made her first appearance on 4 June 2009.
-Zara was introduced as a general practitioner at the Mill Health Centre and she remained a regular character until April 2012, when Walsh temporarily left to go on maternity leave.
-She returned for a brief appearance in December 2012, before returning full-time in February 2013.
-In September 2015, Walsh left again to go on maternity leave.
-She returned full-time from March 2016 onwards.
+Dr. Zara Carmichael, portrayed by Elisabeth Dermot Walsh, made her first appearance on 1 June 2009.
+Zara was introduced as a general practitioner at the Mill Health Centre and she remained a regular character on the soap until its final episode on 14 November 2024.
 Zara has been involved in a number of different storylines including being kidnapped, dealing with early menopause, the birth of her son, her on-off relationship with Daniel Granger (Matthew Chambers), her feud with Daniel's daughter, Izzie Torres (Bethan Moore), and her tumultuous friendship with Emma Reid (Dido Miles).
 For her portrayal of Zara, Walsh won the award for Best Female Acting Performance at the 2015 RTS Midlands Awards.
 She has also been nominated in the Serial Drama Performance at the National Television Awards twice, as well as receiving three longlist nominations for the British Soap Award for Best Actress.